Thanu0109/WeddingPlannerApp/README.md

 - Send reminders and notifications about tasks and events.

 ## Project Structure
-The project follows a modular microservices architecture, and the directory structure is organized as follows:
+The project follows a modular microservices architecture.